-During a hot and humid summer evening, you are relaxing on your couch, watching a nice movie in the comfort of your chilled room, and suddenly the air conditioning stops working.
-There is no cold air coming out of the appliance, and you are forced to investigate your air conditioning unit with great stress.
-In the midst of summer, to your surprise, you find the air conditioner freezing up!
+During a hot and humid summer evening, you are relaxing on your couch, watching a nice movie in the comfort of your chilled room, and suddenly your air conditioning stops working.
+There is no cold air coming out of the appliance, and you are forced to investigate the issue with great stress.
+In the midst of summer, to your surprise, you find your air conditioner freezing up!

 What Causes an Air Conditioner to Freeze Up?

 To understand what causes an air conditioner to freeze up, you need to know the basic science of how an air conditioner works.

 Your AC takes in warm air from your home, which is blown over the evaporator coils.
 The liquid refrigerant which resides in the coils absorbs the heat and moisture from the air.
 It changes its state from liquid to gas and is taken to the outdoor unit, where the heat is removed.
 The excess moisture is also drained out through the condensate drain pan located underneath the evaporator coils.

 For a regular operation, your AC needs a continuous supply of warm air.
 If warm air from your house does not reach the refrigerant, it becomes so cold that any moisture on the coils freezes.

 So, problems hindering the airflow inside the air conditioning unit or issues with the refrigerant flow can result in your AC unit freezing up.
 Let’s explore some of the causes, along with how you can keep your air conditioner from freezing up:

 1. Dirty Filters Causing a Blockage